Heroes of a Distant Star

 Soon after Odds left Coachelle Prime, he began to be followed by a mysterious ship, a vessel called The Riddle.

 As soon as he got his bearings, Odds set out to find and recover the Kismet Device.
 To begin his quest he did what many Lepi do when confronted with a number of options: he consulted his deck of traditional Lepi cards, called Waboozo cards.
 It is common for Lepi children to be given their own personal deck of Waboozo cards on the occasion of their 3rd toothday.
 These cards directed him into Wild Space.
 It wasn’t long before he found a ship called the Yesterday.
 He stowed away and remained hidden for most of the trip.
 He remained hidden after a mutiny and the resulting breakdown which left the Yesterday stranded in space.

 - Most Lepi see Droids as beings possessed completely of good luck or misfortune.
 Odds feels much the same way.
 If a Droid is present in times of good fortune, it is seen as being lucky and can itself become a lucky charm of it’s own.
 Many of the Droids used by the Lepi on Coachelle Prime are older models, kept around for their lucky reputation rather than their efficiency.

-- Odds main interest in pod-racing has to do with how well the racers pilot their crafts, but like many other Lepi, Odds has something of a gambling problem, always wanting to test his luck to see how he’s doing.
+- As a pilot, Odds main interest in pod-racing has to do with how well the racers pilot their crafts, but like many other Lepi, Odds has something of a gambling problem, always wanting to test his luck to see how he’s doing.

 - Odds has never met a clone.
 Lepi are such prolific breeders that the idea of clones seems unnecessary.